wagglefoot/control-1/README.rst

 ============================================
-Studywolf Control repo - walking branch
+Studywolf Control repo - walking branch [forked by NEIL for ICRA17]
 ============================================

-This is a repository to hold the code I've developed for a walking demonstration, showing a specific use of the DMP control code.
+This is a repository to hold the code Travis developed for a walking demonstration, showing a specific use of the DMP control code.

 Run run.py to see the demo.